ricardolonga/ear-arquillian-tests/README.md

 ear-arquillian-tests
 ====================

-This is and example project showing how to test method invocation on an EJB inside an EAR from another EAR (deployed on the same application server) using the Java 8 Lamda feature and Arquillian.
+This is and example project showing how to test method invocation on an EJB inside an EAR from another EAR (deployed on the same application server) using the Java 8 Lambda feature and Arquillian.

-### Why Lamdas? ###
+### Why Lambdas? ###

 I had to create an Integration Test using the wonderful Arquillian framework, which had to call an EJB inside an existing EAR.
 It was desired to be able to test: